 15.6.1.
-A site-specific Soil Management Plan (SMP) has been prepared in accordance with the Defra Construction Code of Practice for the Sustainable Use of Soils on Construction Sites and provided within Appendix 15A (Document DCO 6.15A).
+A site-specific Soil Management Plan (SMP) has been prepared in accordance with the Defra Construction Code of Practice for the Sustainable Use of Soils on Construction Sites (Appendix 15c).
 Adherence to the SMP will protect soil resources ensuring their availability for use in landscaping and maintaining subsoil drainage through preventing compaction.
-This would be a negligible magnitude effect of only minor disturbance to a medium sensitivity receptor, resulting in a negligible effect of the EMG2 Works.
+This would be a negligible magnitude effect of only minor disturbance to a medium sensitivity receptor.
+A negligible effect of the EMG2 Main Site..

 15.6.2.
-There is no on-site mitigation available to offset the loss of agricultural land for built development.
-Therefore the only mitigation possible would be direct the development elsewhere, and this matter is considered in this ES at Chapter 4: Consideration of Alternatives (Document DCO 6.4).
-Given the scale and locational requirements of such developments it is clear from Chapter 4 that any alternative site would also involve loss of agricultural land or similar or greater quality.
+There is no on-site mitigation available to offset the loss of agricultural land for built development without fundamentally altering the proposals which would not align with the national and regional and emerging policy basis for this type of development.
+Therefore the only mitigation possible would be direct the development elsewhere, and this matter will be considered in this ES at Chapter 4: Consideration of Alternatives.
+Given the scale and locational requirements of such developments it is most likely that any alternative site would also involve loss of agricultural land.